FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

 Set Via:
  - Configuration File: `registryBackups` element

-The Registry Backups Modification allows for specifying registry keys and values to be set temporarily and reverted when the application is closed.
+The Registry Backups Modification allows for specifying registry keys and values to be set temporarily and reverted when the player is exited.
 This allows for registry keys and values to only be set for the duration of time required.
 The `%FLASHPOINTSECUREPLAYERSTARTUPPATH%` variable may be used in values, which will be substituted with the startup path of Flashpoint Secure Player.

 Here is a `modifications` element which temporarily changes the Unity directory.